 Copyright is a form of legal protection for authors of original works intended to foster creative expression by promoting "the progress of science and useful arts" (U.S. Constitution, Article 1, Section 8).
 Any original expression is automatically copyright protected as soon as it is fixed in a tangible form (paper, computer file, video recording, etc.).
 Copyright protection may apply to text, photographs, graphics, cartoons, music, movie clips, etc., in print and digital formats.
 Generally, copyright provides the author control of the use, alteration, copying, distribution, performance, and sale of the work.Neither publication nor registration is essential for a work to be copyright protected, even if no © notice or warning is displayed.

 What is Fair Use?

-The fair use doctrine of the Copyright Act permits reproduction and other uses of copyrighted works without the permission of the owner of the work under certain conditions for purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship and research.
-Fair use depends on a reasoned and balanced application of four factors:
+The Fair Use doctrine permits reproduction and other uses of copyrighted works without the permission of the owner of the work under certain conditions for limited purposes such as criticism, comment, news reporting, teaching (including multiple copies for classroom use), scholarship and research.
+Fair Use depends on a reasoned and balanced application of four factors: